Keep connected

 Jeff Herold

-There were no new issues of preferred shares in November.
-During the month, four series of preferred shares reset their dividends.
+During the month, two series of preferred shares reset their dividends.
 Dividend rates continue to reset significantly higher because the 5-year Canada bond yield is substantially higher than five years ago.
 Details of the resetting issues were as follows:

-In November, the seven largest preferred share ETFs had an aggregate outflow of $18 million.
-Only one of the ETFs experienced a net inflow in the month.
+In March, outflows from the seven largest preferred share ETFs continued with an aggregate outflow of $48 million.
+Only two had small net inflows.

 J. Zechner Associates Preferred Share Pooled Fund